• Skip to Content

 Here’s how to write a strong academic cover letter introduction:

-3. Research the academic institution (or company) where you want to apply
+3. Research the academic institution (or company) that you want to apply to

 Because you’ll be vying against many other candidates with similar qualifications, you need to tailor your cover letter to the job so the hiring committee recognizes you’re a perfect match for what they’re seeking.